 The Southwest Zone demonstrates an ongoing trend of higher-grade gold intercepts within a much broader disseminated mineralized zone.
 Parallel zones of mineralization continue to be discovered as drilling is extended along strike and at depth.
-These footwall mineralized intervals are showing how the Southwest Zone is not just extending along strike back towards the mine complex, but also adding width to previous mineral interpretations.
-Thrusting and folding in the area are likely the control on these parallel systems and are confirming the structural interpretation of the geology team.
-These results confirm the team's geological modelling suggesting mineral continuity well beyond the southern extent of Southwest Zone, replacing a previous "narrow hinge" model in which it was thought to taper off.
+Footwall mineralized intervals are showing how the Southwest Zone is not just extending along strike back towards the mine complex, but also adding width to previous mineral interpretations.
+These results confirm the team's geological modelling suggesting mineral continuity exists well beyond the southern extent of Southwest Zone, replacing a previous "narrow hinge" model in which it was thought to taper off.
 Results have improved confidence in strong mineral continuity to the northeast with improved drill density and step out holes that have further expanded the Southwest Zone over 200 metres beyond the previously known boundary of mineralization, approximately 900 metres beyond the pit shell modelled in the PEA.

 Assay results from the Southwest Zone showed significant extensions of gold mineralization beyond the PEA whittle pit, as well as confirmed continuity of mineralization within previously undrilled areas of the pit, suggesting the potential for continued resource growth.
-With each step-out hole drilled, the system extended further to the northeast, trending towards an area we now identify as the "Gap Zone", which was a continued major focus of work throughout the spring and summer of 2021.
+With each step-out hole drilled, the system extended further to the northeast, trending towards an area between the Southwest and Z87 pit we now identify as the "Gap Zone".
 The Company completed an 11,000-metre drill program in the spring and summer of 2022 to improve the geological understanding of this area and test for additional mineralization.

-Recent assay results reported on October 17, 2022 are among the thickest and most continuous high grades identified at the Project and includes the single highest-grade interval ever drilled at the Troilus Mine site.
-Furthermore, a new shallow and high-grade panel of mineralization has been defined at the border of the Z87 PEA pit shell, which was not modelled in the PEA nor considered as part of the pre-feasibility engineering work.
-This new panel west of Z87 has thus far been identified over a 300-metre strike length and remains open at depth and towards the Gap Zone.
-Sampling is now underway, with the aim of better defining and extending the new mineralized trend.
-This will add potential to identify additional zones throughout the Z87 hanging-wall.
+Results reported on SEDAR on November 8, 2022 confirmed a high-grade zone of mineralization connecting the gap between the formerly mined Z87 and J open pits ("Connector Zone") and exhibit potential for significant growth of indicated and inferred resources.

-As a result of the Company's belief in the immediate and significant impact of this new zone on the economics of the deposit, after careful consideration, the Company will aggressively work on defining the impact of this shallow high-grade material and as such, intends to shift its engineering focus to the delivery of a Definitive Feasibility Study, which will incorporate these results, rather than a Pre-Feasibility Study ("PFS") as initially planned.
+As a result of the Company's belief in the immediate and significant impact of these new zones adjacent to Z87 on the economics of the deposit and after careful consideration, the Company will aggressively work on defining the impact of this shallow high-grade material and as such, intends to shift its engineering focus to the delivery of a Definitive Feasibility Study ("DFS"), which will incorporate these results, rather than a Pre-Feasibility Study ("PFS") as initially planned.
+The DFS is expected to be completed near the end of calendar 2023.